 As with all our activities, the GWS' portrayal of the Tank Corps is historically accurate, and uniquely showcases the variety of specialist protective equipment which was issued to the men who fought in the unpleasant and confined working environment inside the early tanks.

+Some of the crew with our friend, the owner of the real "Deborah D51".
 (Image captured on the Centenary of "Deborah" going into action at FLESQUIERES, during the Battle of CAMBRAI, and at her actual start point on the battlefield).

 Crew of a Mk.
 IV Tank, and their faithful mount, back from the successful action at CAMBRAI, November 1917.